 Even if your house or business has never been flooded before, it is a good idea to make a flood safety plan.
 Your plan should include what to do to keep your property safe in case of a flood and an exit strategy in case you need to evacuate.

-As part of your flood safety plan, locate a same place to meet up incase you have to evacuate.
-Collect all the contact information you may need in case of emergency.
+As part of your flood safety plan, locate the same place to meet up in case you have to evacuate.
+Collect all the contact information you may need in case of an emergency.
 During a storm or other flood conditions, you may not be able to rely on cell phones or computers for this information.

 Your flood safety plan should include a protocol for getting everyone out of your house or office safely and accounting for everyone in case they were not on the premises when you needed to evacuate.
 You should also assign someone the task of contacting the proper authorities and your insurance company once you are out of harm’s way.

 - Do not walk or drive through water.
 You have no idea how deep it is, what obstacles may be hidden underneath the surface or how strong the movement of the water may be.

 - Move to higher ground if flash flooding is predicted.
 Flash flooding is the most dangerous type of flooding that often comes with very little warning.
 You should leave the area if you have a chance to do so.